 If one spouse wishes to retain the real estate, dividing real estate in divorce becomes more complicated.
 A Special Warranty Deed, which states that one spouse is now the sole owner of the property, must be signed by the spouse relinquishing their interest in the property and filed with the appropriate clerk in the county where the property is located.
 If any outstanding mortgage exists on the property, it will need to be refinanced to remove the name of the spouse who no longer owns the property.
 Failing to refinance the mortgage could expose the non-owner spouse to liability for the remaining debt on the property, regardless of the fact that they no longer have any ownership interest in the property.

 It can be difficult to determine how to divide real estate in a divorce, and the division process can be complicated.
 If you intend to file for divorce, and you have jointly owned real estate, you should consult a skilled divorce lawyer as soon as possible.
 The McClure Law Group has the knowledge and experience to assist you in determining how to disburse any real estate owned by your spouse and you, and we can ensure that your interests are thoroughly protected.
-Our attorneys are based in Dallas but have a Collin County office in Plano (by appointment) and represent individuals in Dallas, Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall.
 We also represent people in other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 Our law firm is familiar with all of the aspects of a high asset divorce, ranging from hidden assets to business valuation and property division.
 We can be reached at 214.692.8200 or via our online form to set up a consultation.